 You can never be too strong....right?!

-- If you do not train in the correct way then how are expecting to get stronger?
-If you do have the correct stimulus any extra food you eat will probably be converted to body fat
+- If you do not train in the correct way then how are you expecting to get stronger?
+If you have the correct stimulus any extra food you eat will probably be converted to body fat

 - You need to provide the body with enough building blocks to stimulate growth.
 We often see people under-fuelling or having an imbalance in their daily/weekly/monthly intake.
 We want to be anabolic not catabolic

 - Just because you are trying to get stronger or build muscle doesn't give you free reign to eat poor quality foods.
 Pro-inflammatory foods will halt your progress.

 Muscle respond to the demands we put on it.
 Ask your muscles to lift loads, and they’ll respond by getting stronger.
 Ask your muscles to help you watch 4 hours of Netflix you will be on the path to being weak and skinny-fat.

 Intense training (such as heavy weight training) damages muscle, which then remodels to prevent future injury.
 It gets more resilient.
 There is also a huge neurological component but a little out of the scope of this article.